AdventHealth Lake Wales

-AdventHealth Lake Wales is a non-profit hospital campus in Lake Wales, Florida, United States owned by AdventHealth.
+AdventHealth Polk South, Inc. (doing business as AdventHealth Lake Wales) is a non-profit hospital campus in Lake Wales, Florida, United States owned by AdventHealth.
+The medical facility is a tertiary and primary stroke center that has multiple specialties.
 It was purchased from Community Health Systems in May 2019.

 History

 1928–1999

 In 1928, June Hobbs and a nurse opened Lake Wales' first hospital; it had nine beds and was in a two-story apartment.
 About one year later it closed.
 In 1929, Lake Wales, Highland Park and Mountain Lake raised $80,000 to build a 25-bed hospital.
 Lake Wales Hospital opened on March 12, 1930.
 Additional bedrooms were added in 1948 and 1956, increasing the number of beds to 60.
 In 1965, a new 110-bed hospital was built.
 Nine years later the third floor opened, increasing the number of beds to 154, and the original hospital became a medical office building.

 In 1985, construction workers began the construction of the Deeley A. Hunt Building, a 120-bed nursing home attached to the hospital.
 In 1993, Lake Wales Hospital merged with its nursing home and was renamed Lake Wales Medical Centers.
 Also in 1993, the hospital became part of Mid Florida Medical Services.
 In late November 1999, the Winter Haven Hospital Board of Trustees voted unanimously on expansion and renovation of Lake Wales Medical Center.
 They also approved the demolition of the former hospital.